-CALL FOR NOMINATIONS FOR PERSONS TO BE APPOINTED AS MEMBERS TO THE - MUNICIPAL PLANNING TRIBUNAL 01.00 CLOS SING DATE: (INSERT DATE) In ter ms of the Spatial Planning and Land Use Management Act, 16 of 2013, the cipality hereby call for nominations for members of the public to be appointed to the Municipal Planning Tribunal for its first term of office.
-The p eriod of office of members will be five years calculated from the date of appointment of such members by the e Municipality.
-Nomir nees must be persons registered with the professional bodies contemplated in section $33(1)(b) - (f)$ of the By y-law on Municipal Land Use Planning, 2015, who have leadership qualities and who have knowledge and e experience of spatial planning, land use management and land development or the law related thereto.
-Each nomination must be in writing and must contain the following information: (a) The name and address of the nominator, who must be a natural person and a person may nominate himself or herself; (b) The name, address and identity number of the nominee; (d) Motivation by the nominator for the appointment of the nominee to the Municipal Planning Tribunal (no less than 50 words and no more than 250 words); (e) A short curriculum vitae of the nominee (not exceeding two pages); (f) Certified copies of qualifications and registration certificates indicating registration with the relevant professional body or voluntary association.
-Pleas e note that failure to comply with the above requirements may result in the disqualification of the nomir nation.
-Nomi nations must be sent to: The M /lunicipal Manager Municipality P.O.
-I Box
+SCHEDULE 2 CALL FOR NOMINATIONS FOR PERSONS TO BE APPOINTED AS MEMBERS TO THE -MUNICIPAL PLANNING TRIBUNAL members by the Municipality.

+CLOSING DATE: (INSERT DATE)

+In terms of the Spatial Planning and Land Use Management Act, 16 of 2013, the Municipality hereby call for nominations for members of the public to be appointed to the Municipal Planning Tribunal for its first term of office.
+The period of office of members will be five years calculated from the date of appointment of such

+Nominees must be persons registered with the professional bodies contemplated in section 33(1)(b) - (f) of the By-law on Municipal Land Use Planning, 2015, who have leadership qualities and who have knowledge and experience of spatial planning, land use management and land development or the law related thereto.

+Each nomination must be in writing and must contain the following information:

+- (a) The name and address of the nominator, who must be a natural person and a person may nominate himself or herself; - (b) The name, address and identity number of the nominee; - (d) Motivation by the nominator for the appointment of the nominee to the Municipal Planning Tribunal (no less than 50 words and no more than 250 words); - (e) A short curriculum vitae of the nominee (not exceeding two pages); - (f) Certified copies of qualifications and registration certificates indicating registration with the relevant professional body or voluntary association.

+Please note that failure to comply with the above requirements may result in the disqualification of the nomination.

+Nominations must be sent to: